-There are a number of specific topping categories for Nigiri-zushi exclusively found in sushi restaurants, including Akami, Shiromi, Hikarimono, Nimono, and Shellfish.
+There are a number of specific topping categories for Nigiri-sushi exclusively found in sushi restaurants, including Akami, Shiromi, Hikarimono, Nimono, and Shellfish.
 Let’s take a closer look.

 Fish with red meat.
 The major Akami fish include tuna and bonito.
 The meat gets its red color from the high hemoglobin and myoglobin content specific to migratory fish.
-Tuna and bonito are served in thicker cuts with a focus on the firmness and sticky texture.
+Tuna and bonito are served in thicker cuts with a focus on firmness and sticky texture.
+As for Akami (red fish) served in the form of Nigiri sushi, there are Kuro maguro, Minami maguro, Mebachi maguro, Kihada maguro, Bincho maguro, Katsuo, Makajiki, etc.

 Shiromi (white fish)